meteoinfo/MeteoInfoDemo/README.md

 Features
 --------

-This demo program demonstrates the usage of MeteoInfoLib library to develop meteorological software with GIS functions.
+This demo program demonstrates the usage of MeteoInfo libraries to develop meteorological software with GIS functions.

 License